 •Not officers of the Company

 Employees who meet these specified requirements are eligible to participate to the extent permitted by applicable law (such employees who participate, “Participants”).
-The KESIP Plan Administrator (as defined below) will notify employees of their eligibility.
+The KESIP Administrator (as defined below) will notify employees of their eligibility.

-A Participant will cease to be eligible to purchase Shares under the Plan if at any time he or she no longer meets all of the requirements described above.
+A Participant will cease to be eligible to purchase Shares under the Plan if at any time he or she no longer meets all the requirements described above.

 •Participants may obtain funds (up to the established loan limit) to purchase Stock through a loan from the Company.
 Loan proceeds are to be used solely and immediately for the purchase of Stock.